frank038/gtk3vlcplayer/README.md

 How to play a video file:
 gtk3vlcplayer.py video.file

-Optionals: OPTIONS --fullscreen
+Optionals: media:MEDIA_OPTIONS player:VIDEO_OPTIONS --fullscreen
-where OPTIONS must be in the form: option1=value:option2=value (without "--" at the beginning).
+where MEDIA_OPTIONS must be in the form: option1=value:option2=value (without "--" at the beginning) and VIDEO_OPTIONS must be in the form: option1:option2 (without "--" at the beginning().

 Features:
 - headbar support, if enabled